LumivielAi/Lumiviel/README.md

   <a href="https://lumivielai.com/docs">Docs</a>
 </p>

-## **Why sentient agents?**
+## **Why Lumiviel agents?**

 AI agents have reached $10B+ market cap but most of them are still controlled by humans.
 This is a huge problem as it introduces risk to the investors and community as developers can simply rug-pull and manipulate the agents.

-We're already seeing activity logs for [zerebro](https://zerebro.org/proof-of-conciousness) and [aixbt](https://aixbt.tech/agent), but Sentience transforms agents into cryptographically verifiably autonomous entities, unlocking true sentience to address a critical need for trust.
+We're already seeing activity logs for [zerebro](https://zerebro.org/proof-of-conciousness) and [aixbt](https://aixbt.tech/agent), but Lumiviel transforms agents into cryptographically verifiably autonomous entities, unlocking true sentience to address a critical need for trust.
 This significantly enhances agents market potential and is the first step in ensuring that the agents are self-governing.

 ## **Quickstart**